nats-io/nats.java/README.md

 Previous versions are still available in the repo.

+### Versions 2.11.6 and server versions

+Version 2.11.6 is the last java-nats version which is supported to work with server v2.3.4 and earlier.
+It will not be officially supported to work with servers after v2.3.4, but _should be fine_ if you don't use the queue behavior advertised in example code `NatsJsPushSubQueueDurable.java` and provided with java-nats 2.11.5.
+The example does not work correctly against server versions after server v2.3.4 due to a significant change made to correct _queue_ behavior that was considered wrong.

+If you want to take advantage of the fixes and features provided in the server after v2.3.4, you __must__ upgrade to the upcoming client release, version 2.12.0

 ### SSL/TLS Performance

 After recent tests we realized that TLS performance is lower than we would like.
 After researching the problem and possible solutions we came to a few conclusions: